Tugzrida/efergy-sdr/README.md

 ```

 ### screen

+**Doing things this way is not great as it won't restart on crash.
+Use systemd or another service manager if at all possible.**

 First install screen with `sudo apt install screen`

 Then open `/etc/rc.local` (you'll need root access) and add